no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 *Signed-by: Francesco Rollo*

+### [5.28 strmod]: Modifying string literals

+String literals in C are stored in read-only memory.
+Attempting to modify them results in undefined behavior, typically leading to a segmentation fault or silent failure.

+**Implementation Details:**
+- The helper function `setStringIndex()` assigns a string literal to a `char *` pointer: `char *str_literal = "This is a string literal";`.
+- It then attempts to modify the literal with `str_literal[loc / 100000000] = 'A';`, using a computed offset.
+- This operation is undefined behavior: string literals must not be written to.
+- Despite the violation, the verifier allows the code to pass since it does not track mutability of string literal memory.

+**Verifier:** Passed (modification of string literals not checked).

+**Exploitable:** can't think of a scenario that would cause issues.

+*Signed-by: Giorgio Fardo*

+### [5.30 intoflow]: Overflowing signed integers

+Integer overflow of signed types is undefined behavior in C. While unsigned integer overflow is well-defined, signed overflow can result in unpredictable behavior, especially if optimized away or miscompiled.

+**Implementation Details:**
+- The helper function `checkOverflow()` takes an `int` value and adds a large constant: `int result = value + 2147483647;`.
+- When `value` is positive, the addition causes a signed integer overflow.
+- The tainted value passed in is `bpf_htons(hdr->tcp->seq)`, which typically holds large values.
+- Overflows and underflows are managed with wrap so they are ignored by the verifier

+**Verifier:** Passed wrap used.

+*Signed-by: Giorgio Fardo*

 ### [5.31 nonnullcs]: Passing a non-null-terminated character sequence to a library function that expects a string

 A C string is a sequence of characters terminated by a null character (`\0`).
 For example, when `bpf_printk` is given a `%s` format specifier, it reads bytes sequentially from the provided pointer until it encounters a null character.